Call4Cloud | MMP-C | Autopilot | Device Preparation

 This same error code could also be spotted when looking at the WindowsPackageManager.dll file in the Intune Management Extension Folder

-When looking at the Applocker event log we will notice the same error.
-As shown below event 8025 is mentioning that Netflix was prevented from running
+We will notice the same error when looking at the Applocker event log.
+As shown below, event 8025 mentions that Netflix was prevented from running.

 Conclusion

-With the new policy in progress, we will have a good option to block users to use Winget on their own turf but that is only 50% of the solution.
+With the new policy in progress, we will have a good option to block users from using Winget on their own turf, but that is only 50% of the solution.

 As I showed you before, you can still use the agentexecutor.exe to install the same Store Apps as a regular user.
-Luckily the Applocker policy to restrict Store App installation by only allowing Microsoft Store apps are already in place at our customers
+Luckily, the Applocker policy to restrict Store App installation by only allowing Microsoft Store apps is already in place at our customers.

 Sledgehammer GIF | Gfycat